ps895r/inadev-weather/README.md

 Building and running the container runs the app locally for testing.

 Additionally, this app can be built into a Docker Container.

+Ran into some permission issues to work with Docker/Python in my Jenkinsfile.
+Jenkinsfile will probably also need to Install aws-iam-authenticator and kubectl along with kubeconfig setup.
+Then final step will be to deploy